GuruPrasath881/GuruPrasath881/README.md

 ---

-I'm a passionate developer with a love for building innovative and user-friendly applications.
+I'm a passionate Hardware Engineer with a love for building innovative and user-friendly applications.
 I enjoy solving complex problems and learning new technologies.

 - 🌱 I’m currently learning **[Technology you are learning, e.g., Go, Rust, Advanced React]**.
 - 👯 I’m looking to collaborate on **[Types of projects, e.g., open-source web applications]**.